bartdag/recodoc2/README.rst

 snippet parsing
   Compiles Java code snippets to resolve and infer missing types.
-Parses snippets (Java and XML) to extra a list of code-like terms.
+Parses snippets (Java and XML) to extract a list of code-like terms.

 code-like terms classification
   Classifies code-like terms into likely code element kind.
 For example, the